ThibaultGM78/4X/README.md

    You will find the database creation script in the `src/main/sql` folder.
 Run this script on your local database to create the necessary tables.

 2. **Configure the database connection:**
-   Modify the `src/main/java/dao/DbConnection.sql` file with your local database information (URL, user, and password).
+   Modify the `src/main/java/dao/DbConnection.java` file with your local database information (URL, user, and password).

+## Additional Configuration

+Don't forget to add the Jakarta Servlet and MySQL Connector libraries to the project's classpath.
+These libraries are essential for the proper functioning of the application, enabling communication with the server and database.

+By following these steps, you should be able to set up and run the 4X game successfully on your local environment.